Have a Backyard Family Movie Night

 Cinema Snacks: DIY S'mores

-Paper berry baskets round up classic s'mores ingredients.
-Let guests help themselves before heading to the fire pit.
+Paper berry baskets round-up classic s'mores ingredients.
+Let family members help themselves before heading to the fire pit.

 Silver Screen Sweets

 It wouldn't be a movie night without popcorn and candy!
 Set out a mix of classic favorites and small cups for mixing.
 Try a sweet-salty blend of popcorn, chocolates, and gummy candies.